 Improved monitoring of exposures to carbon monoxide is a national objective in Healthy People 2010.
 Data is tracked by Maine CDC's Environmental Health program.
-More information about carbon monoxide exposures in Maine can be found at www.maine.gov/dhhs/eohp/air/co.htm.
+To find out more about carbon monoxide exposures in Maine: www.maine.gov/dhhs/eohp/air/co.htm